zocker-160/org.tlauncher.TLauncher/README.md

 flatpak-builder --force-clean build/ --user --install org.tlauncher.TLauncher.yml
 ```
 - If successful you should have a TLauncher entry in your start menu

-## NOTE

-The local flatpak build does not violate TLauncher's terms, which prohibit redistribution, because the `.flatpak` does not actually contain TLauncher itself.

-The TLauncher `.jar` will get downloaded during the installation by the user's machine from the official download url. [^1]

-[^1]: see flatpak's [documentation](https://docs.flatpak.org/en/latest/conventions.html?highlight=extra-data#exporting-through-extra-data) on the `extra-data` flag